 But this was repealed by Sec.
 31 of EO 292.
 The “year” is now defined as 12 months, rather than 365 days.

 “Year” shall be understood to be twelve calendar months; “month” of thirty days, unless it refers to a specific calendar month in which case it shall be computed according to the number of days the specific month contains; “day,” to a day of twenty-four hours; and “night,” from sunset to sunrise

 Mitsubishi Motors Phils.
 Corp. vs. Chrysler Phil.
 Labor Union et. al., G.R.
 No. 148738, June 29, 2004.

 Employee was under proby employment w/c started on May 27, 1996.
 He was terminated on Nov.
 26, 1996.
 Employee claimed he was illegally dismissed bec. it was served on his 183rd day of employment, or three days after the end of his probationary period of six months.SC ruled that the probationary period of months is equal to 180 days.
 In computing a period, the first day shall be excluded and the last day included.
 With that, the SC concluded that the 180 days started on May 27, 1996 and ended on Nov.
 23, 1996.
 And employee was already a regular employee at the time of his dismissal.

 Since this appears to be the latest jurisprudence, this can serve as guide.

-In consideration of the above bases, it’s wise for HR to use the 180 day interpretation of probationary period
+In consideration of the above, it’ll be prudent to use 180 day interpretation of probationary period just to be safe